-All joking aside, organizations invest millions of dollars in building their brand, and like all of us, they want to protect their investment.
+Organizations invest millions of dollars building their brands, and like all of us, they want to protect their investment.
 One way they do this is to make rules about where their logos may or may not be used, how they’re used, etc. For our part, it is important we don’t do anything that, in their eyes, is an inappropriate or unauthorized use of their brand.

 While most business and sales people would acknowledge the wisdom of that statement, most would also reject this admonition thinking it doesn’t apply to them: “I would never do anything to misuse a potential customer’s brand!
 I want them as a customer, after all.”
 The trouble is it’s these same business people who will copy a customer’s logo onto the title page of their proposal.

 The gesture is innocent enough; you just want to show the customer that you’ve taken the time to customize your proposal specifically for them.
 Including their logo on the cover is nothing more than a sign to demonstrate how attentive you are to them and their needs, right?

 In truth, most people wouldn’t think twice about your “gesture,” but to the brand police, you just committed a major violation—one of the most serious of all violations; you used their logo without authorization.
 It’s an innocent mistake, to be sure, but that won’t make it any better when you spend the rest of your life rotting away in brand jail.